LawnchairLauncher/lawnicons/README.md

 `Open Lawnicons → Tap "Request icons" → Select and request icons`

-People add new icons for two reasons: some enjoy creating random icons, while others don't want to wait years for the ones they need.
-The waiting time is in your hands — learn the Lawnicons guidelines and add icons yourself.
-The quality bar is high.

 > [!TIP]
 > Fund community requests [on Open Collective](https://opencollective.com/lawnchair/projects/lawnicons).